 Weight-loss is strictly a matter of taking in less energy than your body expends, not restricting particular foods or macronutrients.

-If cutting out a food item helps you stay on track, good.
+If cutting out bread or sugar helps you stay on your diet, good.
 Eliminate it.
 Whatever aids you in your quest for leanness.
-But don’t think it’s the particular food (i.e. bread) that got you here looking for weight-loss solutions in the first place.
+But don’t think it’s the particular food that got you here looking for weight-loss solutions in the first place.

 It’s the amount of food you must control, not specific foods or macronutrients.